 For DIL 3, the flows on the Coosa River range from 1,600 cfs to 2,000 cfs.
-A constant flow of

-25 350 cfs on the Tallapoosa River is required.
-It is assumed an additional 50 cfs will occur

-1 between Thurlow Lake and the City of Montgomery water supply intake.
-Required flows on the
+A constant flow of 350 cfs on the Tallapoosa River is required.
+It is assumed an additional 50 cfs will occur between Thurlow Lake and the City of Montgomery water supply intake.
+Required flows on the Alabama River range from 2,000 cfs to 4,200 cfs

-- 2 Alabama River range from 2,000 cfs to 4,200 cfs - 3 In addition to the flow regulation for drought conditions, the DIL affects the flow regulation to - 4 support navigation operations.
-When the DIL is equal to zero, APC projects are operated to - 5 meet the needed navigation flow target or the 7Q10 flow as defined in the navigation measure - 6 section.
-Once DIL is greater than zero, drought operations will occur, and flow regulation to - 7 support navigation operations is suspended.
+In addition to the flow regulation for drought conditions, the DIL affects the flow regulation to support navigation operations.
+Under normal operations, the APC projects are operated to meet the needed navigation flow target or 4,640 cfs flow as defined in the navigation measure section.
+Once drought operations begin, flow regulation to support navigation operations is suspended.

-8 7-02.
+- 7-02.
 Extreme Drought Conditions.
-An extreme drought condition exists when the 9 remaining composite conservation storage is depleted, and additional emergency actions may be necessary.
-When conditions have worsened to this extent, utilization of the inactive storage 10 must be considered.
-Such an occurrence would typically be contemplated in the second or third 11 year of a drought.
-Inactive storage capacities have been identified for the two federal projects 12 with significant storage (Figures 14 and 15).
-The operational concept established for the 13 14 extreme drought impact level and to be implemented when instituting the use of inactive storage 15 is based on the following actions:

-- (1) Inactive storage availability is identified to meet specific critical water use needs within existing project authorizations. - (2) Emergency uses and users will be identified in accordance with emergency authorizations and through stakeholder coordination.
-Typical critical water use needs within the basin are associated with public health and safety. - (3) Weekly projections of the inactive storage water availability to meet the critical water uses in the ACT Basin will be utilized when making water control decisions regarding withdrawals and water releases from the federal reservoirs. - (4) The inactive storage action zones will be developed and instituted as triggers tomeet the identified priority water uses (releases will be restricted as storage decreases). - (5) Dam safety considerations will always remain the highest priority.
+An extreme drought condition exists when the remaining composite conservation storage is depleted, and additional emergency actions may be necessary.
+When conditions have worsened to this extent, utilization of the inactive storage must be considered.
+Such an occurrence would typically be contemplated in the second or third year of a drought.
+Inactive storage capacities have been identified for the two federal projects with significant storage (Figures 14 and 15).
+The operational concept established for the extreme drought impact level and to be implemented when instituting the use of inactive storage is based on the following actions: - (1) Inactive storage availability is identified to meet specific critical water use needs within existing project authorizations. - (2) Emergency uses and users will be identified in accordance with emergency authorizations and through stakeholder coordination.
+Typical critical water use needs within the basin are associated with public health and safety. - (3) Weekly projections of the inactive storage water availability to meet the critical water uses in the ACT Basin will be utilized when making water control decisions regarding withdrawals and water releases from the federal reservoirs. - (4) The inactive storage action zones will be developed and instituted as triggers to meet the identified priority water uses (releases will be restricted as storage decreases). - (5) Dam safety considerations will always remain the highest priority.
 The structural integrity of the dams due to static head limitations will be maintained.